Skip to main content

 About the Author

 Manfred B. Steger is Professor and Chair of Sociology at the University of Hawai’i at Mānoa.
-He has served as a globalization consultant for the U.S. State Department and is author of Globalization: Past, Present, Future.
+He has served as a globalization consultant for the U.S. State Department and is coeditor of Globalization: Past, Present, Future.